 Check the school website.
-If the information you are looking for needs to be listed, call the school office at (858) 496-1613.
+If the information you seek is not listed, call the school office at (858) 496-1613.
 Most events are also noted on the school calendar available online at www.sdccs.org

-The San Diego Cooperative Charter School Parent Agreement and Understanding
+SDCCS Parent Agreement and Understanding

-The San Diego Cooperative Charter School is a school of choice and parent participation is critical to be successful.
+SDCCS is a school of choice, and parent participation is critical to its success.
 This agreement and understanding have been prepared to promote a clear and effective partnership between the parents and the schools.
-Below you will find The San Diego Cooperative Charter School Parent Agreement and Understanding, a summary of drop-off and pick up procedures, and a summary of Field Trip procedures, which are explained in detail earlier in the handbook.
-Please read each of these and then execute the signature page acknowledging you have read the listed materials and agree to be bound as stated on the signature page.
+Below, you will find the SDCCS Parent Agreement and Understanding, a summary of drop-off and pick-up procedures, and a summary of Field Trip procedures, which are explained in detail earlier in the handbook.
+Please read each of these and then execute the signature page, acknowledging you have read the listed materials and agree to be bound as stated on the signature page.